 Flat is Good

 So we’re in a agreement.
 You don’t want your studio monitors to lie to you.
 What you want is a pair of monitors that have a flat frequency response, meaning they don’t boost or cut certain frequencies.
-Flat studio monitors give you a clean slate on which you can begin your mixes.
+Flat studio monitors give you a clean slate on which you can build your mixes.

 So…which monitors are flat?
 A lot of the same principles I discussed with microphones applies to studio monitors.
 You get what you pay for.
 Cheaper monitors tend to be less flat than more expensive ones.